riscv-software-src/riscof/docs/source/commands.rst

 This command is used to filter tests from the database.yaml based on the configuration of DUT present in the ISA and platform YAMLs as mentioned in the ``config.ini``.
-This command will require the following inputs from the cli:
+This command will require the following inputs from the CLI:

 - suite: The test suite from which the test need to filtered.

-This command takes the following optional inputs from cli
+This command takes the following optional inputs from CLI

 - config: path to the ``config.ini`` file.
 Defaults to ``./config.ini`` if skipped.
 - work-dir: path to the working directory where all artifacts need to be dumped.
 Defaults to